Breaking Bad: Technical aspects

-Michael Slovis was the cinematographer of Breaking Bad, beginning with the second season, and he received critical acclaim for his work throughout the series.
-Critics appreciated the bold visual style adopted by the TV series.
-Although series creator Vince Gilligan and Slovis wanted to shoot Breaking Bad in CinemaScope, Sony and AMC did not grant them permission.
-Gilligan cited Sergio Leone's Westerns as a reference for how he wanted the series to look.
+Michael Slovis served as cinematographer for Breaking Bad beginning with the second season.
+Although series creator Vince Gilligan and Slovis wanted to shoot the series in CinemaScope, Sony and AMC did not grant permission.
+Gilligan cited Sergio Leone's Westerns as a reference for the visual style he wanted for the series.
 Slovis received four Primetime Emmy Award nominations for Outstanding Cinematography for a One Hour Series and Outstanding Cinematography for a Single-Camera Series.

-Breaking Bad was shot on 35 mm film because of the robustness of the equipment and to keep a focus on shooting scenes economically.
-It also allowed for a later digital transfer to 4K Ultra HD resolution.
-By the end of the fifth season, episodes had cost upwards of to produce.
+Breaking Bad was shot on 35 mm film because of the durability of the equipment and the format's suitability for economical production.
+The use of film also allowed for a later digital transfer to 4K Ultra HD resolution.
+By the end of the fifth season, episodes cost upwards of to produce.

-Kelley Dixon was one of the few editors of Breaking Bad and edited many of the series' "meth montages".
-For the montages, she would use techniques such as jump cuts and alternating the speed of the film, either faster or slower.
-For her work, she received six Primetime Emmy Award nominations for Outstanding Single-Camera Picture Editing for a Drama Series and won the award in 2013.
+Kelley Dixon was one of the series' editors and edited many of its "meth montages".
+For the montages, she used techniques such as jump cuts and varied the speed of the footage.
+Dixon received six Primetime Emmy Award nominations for Outstanding Single-Camera Picture Editing for a Drama Series and won the award in 2013.